Welcome to Edwards

 After registering for your courses, you will be able to check your Account Summary in the Tuition Channel in PAWS to see how much you owe in tuition and student fees.

-Edwards Services
+Edwards Supports and Services

-Email is the official form of communication at USask and it is your responsibility to check this account regularly.
-Your email may be accessed via PAWS.
-We share important information with students through weekly newsletters, delivered on the following days:
+We share important information with students through weekly email newsletters, delivered on the following days:

 • Monday – Edwards Student and Faculty Services, Edwards Career Services, “The Latest” including "My Career Update".